 Acumatica Licence Requirements

-A Full Access API licence is required.
+The user authenticating Calxa via the OAuth connection flow requires a Full Access API licence.
 A free limited API licence is not suitable as the limited number of API calls per day will cause sync failures.

 Companies and Branches